UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_04/pseudorandom.md

 ## Generating Pseudo-Random Numbers with Uniform Distribution

-  * The ```random``` library may be used to produce sequences of pseudo-random numbers following different distributions using appropriate algorithms.
+  * The ```random``` library may be used to produce sequences of pseudo-random numbers **following different distributions** using appropriate algorithms.
-  * In general, the probability density functions of pseudo-random numbers generated with a computer will always have a **limited range**, due to intrinsic limitations of computers.
+  * Usually, the probability density functions of pseudo-random numbers generated with a computer will have a **limited range**, due to intrinsic limitations of computers.
   * The uniform distribution of random numbers is a special case, as it is **defined on a limited set** by construction (otherwise its integral would be divergent).